 This incident might have seemed quite normal to the owner but, very painful to the poor egg seller.

-The point is, Why do we always show we have the power when we buy from the needy ones?
+Why do we always show we have the power when we buy from the needy ones?
 And why do we get generous to those who do not even need our generosity?

 I once read somewhere: